Min-max harmonic maps and a new characterization of conformal eigenvalues: Introduction

-\begin{remark} Shortly after the present paper was posted, Matthiesen and Petrides have proved in~\cite{MP} the existence of a metric achieving $\Sigma_1(\gamma,b)$ for any genus $\gamma$ and any number of boundary components $b$.
-We remark that Theorem \ref{Steklovthm:intro}, together with the results of \cite{GLS}, provide precise asymptotic description of the areas $\frac{1}{2}\Sigma_1(\gamma,b)$ of the associated free boundary minimal surfaces as $b\to\infty$, showing that they approach the supremum $\Lambda_1(\gamma)$ of $\bar{\lambda}_1(M,g)$ over all metrics on the closed surface of genus $\gamma$. \end{remark}
+\begin{remark} We remark that Theorem \ref{Steklovthm:intro}, together with the results of \cite{GLS}, provide precise asymptotic description of the areas $\frac{1}{2}\Sigma_1(\gamma,b)$ of the associated free boundary minimal surfaces as $b\to\infty$, showing that they approach the supremum $\Lambda_1(\gamma)$ of $\bar{\lambda}_1(M,g)$ over all metrics on the closed surface of genus $\gamma$.
+Indeed, roughly a year after the appearance of the present paper and \cite{GLS}, we proved in \cite{KS21} that the free boundary minimal surfaces in the Euclidean ball realizing $\Sigma_1(\gamma,b)$ converge (e.g., as varifolds) to closed minimal surfaces in the sphere realizing $\Lambda_1(\gamma)$ as $b\to\infty$, with areas converging at the rate $\Lambda_1(\gamma)-\Sigma_1(\gamma,b)\sim \frac{\log b}{b}$. \end{remark}